Taliban aim to present written peace plan at talks as soon as next month

 Last month the head of Afghanistan's official peace council called for the long halting talks on a settlement to decades of devastating violence should not be abandoned despite surging Taliban attacks - unless the insurgents themselves pulled out.

-Last week U.S. forces vacated Bagram Air Base as part of an understanding with the Taliban, against whom it has fought since ousting the radical Islamist movement from power after the Sept.
-11, 2001 al Qaeda attacks on the United States.
+Last week US forces vacated Bagram Air Base as part of an understanding with the Taliban.